flancian/garden/agora.md

     - Check out [[agora plan]] if you are interested in more nerdy stuff.
 - This Agora tries to be a good pro-social [[internet citizen]].
   - [[see also]] [[agora protocol]], [[wikilinks everywhere]], [[agora twitter integration]], [[flancia]].
+  - [[agora actions]] try to give direct utility to users of the agora.
 - [[go]] github.com/flancian/agora
 - [[pull]] [[agora editor]]